notch8/ngao/README.md

 ```
 bundle install
+bundle exec rake db:migrate
 ```

-Then, to run the server:
+Then, in a separate console, run the Rails and Solr servers:

 ```
 bundle exec rake demo:server  # runs both Rails and Solr